Lindurion/closure-pro-build/README.md

 - **python2Command**: What command is used to invoke Python version 2? _default: python_
 - **javaCommand**: What command is used to invoke Java? _default: java_
 - **suppressOutput**: True to suppress any standard output/error stream output during compilation. _default: false_

+### Using Soy in JS Modules ###

+First, make sure all your Soy templates are being compiled:
+- If all your .soy files are under `rootSrcDir` (or subdirectories), then this happens automatically.
+- Otherwise, manually set `soyInputFiles` to match all of your .soy templates.

+Let's assume the Soy template you want to use starts out like this:

+    {namespace mysite.soy autoescape="contextual"}

+Then all you need to do is add `goog.require('mysite.soy');` to the top of the JS file you want to invoke the Soy template from.
+(Of course, make sure that JS file is transitively `goog.require()`'d from your JS module's `closureRootNamespaces`).

 General Notes